GEM-benchmark/NL-Augmenter/transformations/yoda_transform/README.md

 Author emails: rsteehan@gmail.com, vinay@unify.id, nick11roberts@cs.wisc.edu, sanghan@protonmail.com

-Author Affiliations: Charles River Analytics, UnifyID, UW Madison
+Author Affiliations: Charles River Analytics, UnifyID, UW Madison, Independent Researcher

 ## What type of a transformation is this?
 This transformation acts like a perturbation to test robustness.
 Sentences with clauses transformed in this way are